-No one wants to take Valium, but if you’re plagued by insomnia, it’s tempting.
-Anna Magee rounds up natural alternatives – and the best behavioural fixes – to help you finally get some rest
+No one wants to take Valium, but if you’re plagued by insomnia – especially at this time of year – it’s tempting.
+Anna Magee rounds up natural alternatives to help you finally get some rest

-As a fairly sleep-challenged person myself, and having spoken to countless experts in this field, I have handpicked the sleep aids – behavioural or natural – that could make a real difference to the amount to the amount of sleep you get to help celebrate World Sleep Day.
+As a fairly sleep-challenged person myself, and having spoken to countless experts in this field, I have handpicked the best natural sleep products – behavioural or natural – that could make a real difference to the amount to the amount of sleep you get.

 1. Get your napping right

 If napping makes you more tired, you’re not doing it right, says Dr Nerina Ramlakhan, a physiologist specialising in sleep and author of Fast Asleep, Wide Awake: Discover the secrets of restorative sleep and vibrant energy (£12.99 from Amazon).
 ‘The key is to take controlled naps which can revive you,’ she explains.
 For example, a power nap of five to 20 minutes unloads the brain and could make up for a small sleep debt from the night before, making you feel more recharged’.

 After 20 minutes, the brain may move into its deeper slow-wave sleep, leaving you groggy when you wake up so don’t be tempted to nap for longer